Plumas County Library

 Check out our Writing Resources page to get more information about how to create an e-book, submit the e-book to create more exposure for your work so it can be read by patrons of participating libraries, and discover other self-published e-books out there.
 Resources are available through December 30, 2022.

 This project was supported in whole or in part by CA State Library and the Black Gold Cooperative Library System.

 Plumas County Library is a member of the North State Cooperative Library System and NorthNet Library System.

-Brainfuse JobNow/VetNow, the NY Times, Gale, the CA Digital Newspaper Collection, Encyclopedia Britannica, Book Connections / Teaching Books, LinkedIn Learning, Skillshare, GetSetUp, and the CA Library Services for People with Print Disabilities was supported in whole or in part by the U.S. Institute of Museum and Library Services under the provisions of the American Rescue Plan Act or the Library Services and Technology Act, administered in California by the State Librarian or are supported in whole or in part by funding provided by the State of California, administered by the California State Library.
+Brainfuse, the NY Times, Gale, the CA Digital Newspaper Collection, Encyclopedia Britannica, Book Connections / Teaching Books, LinkedIn Learning, Skillshare, coursera, GetSetUp, and the CA Library Services for People with Print Disabilities are supported in whole or in part by the U.S. Institute of Museum and Library Services under the provisions of the American Rescue Plan Act or the Library Services and Technology Act, administered in California by the State Librarian or are supported in whole or in part by funding provided by the State of California, administered by the California State Library.